hubenchang0515/Luminous/doc/lList.md

 /*
  * USE    : Delete linked list
  *
- * PARAM  : list - any node of linked list
+ * PARAM  : list - any lListNode of list
  *
  * RETURN : void
  */